How to Link Contacts and Companies to Associate Related Records

 When you click Search, Insycle will list records in the Record Viewer at the bottom of the page.
 If you make changes to the filter, you need to click the Search button again to refresh the viewer.

-2. Associate specifies the type of record you want to create the relationship with.
-In the example above, Contacts will be associated to Companies.
+2. Association specifies the type of record you want to create the relationship with.
+In the example above, contacts will be associated to companies.

-3. Hubspot users will see a Labels field which is used to name the relationship.
+3. Hubspot users will see a Labels field which is used to name or categorize the relationship.
+You can add, remove, or set multiple labels in one action.

 4. Click the Companies Filter button to narrow the target records down to those that would be a good fit for this relationship.

 Click Search to apply the filter and close the popup.
-Note that the Company filter will not update the results in the Record Viewer, only in your final Review steps.
+Note that the company filter will not update the results in the Record Viewer, only in your final Review steps.link3.png

-5. The Field Name is the field from the source record (in this example, Contact) you want to try and match with the target record (Company).
-In the example above, Company Name from the Contact record will be used.
+6. Select the Contacts Field you want to try and match with the company record.
+In the example above, the Company Name from the contact record will be used.

-7. The Comparison Rule tells Insycle whether the values between the Contact and Company records must be an Exact Match or Similar Match.
+8. The Comparison Rule tells Insycle whether the values between the contact and company records must be an Exact Match or Similar Match.
 In most cases, you'd select Exact Match, but you can learn more about these Comparison Rules in the Pro Tip below.

 After setting the association rules in Step 2, you can create rules to copy values between the records.
 If one record type consistently has values that would be helpful in the associated record, you can execute that copy in bulk.